hypebeast/docker-alpine-python/README.md

 ### Use the s6-supervise process manager

-A better way to run a Python application is to use the _s6-supervise_ process manager.
+A better way to run a Python application as aservice is to use the _s6-supervise_ process manager.

 In order to use s6-supervise to manage your application you need to create a _run_ file and put it to the `/etc/services.d` directory.